Decursin Inhibits Expression and Nuclear Localization of DNMT and HDAC, and Suppresses the Growth and Survival of Prostate Cancer Cells

 Abstract

-Background: DNA methyltransferases (DNMT) and histone deacetylases (HDAC) inhibitors have utility in cancer therapeutics, however, they are associated with toxicity which limits their efficacy against carcinomas.
-Earlier, we reported that decursin has anticancer activity against prostate cancer (PCa), and herein, we studied its epigenetic role in inhibiting the survival of PCa cells.
+Background: DNA methyltransferases (DNMT) and histone deacetylases (HDAC) inhibitors have utility in cancer therapeutics.
+However, they are associated with toxicity, which limits their efficacy against carcinomas.
+Previously, we reported that decursin has anticancer activity against prostate cancer (PCa).
+In this study, we investigated its epigenetic role in inhibiting the survival of PCa cells.

-Conclusion: Overall, our study demonstrates the potent anti-cancer effects of decursin in prostate cancer cells through modulation of epigenetic mechanisms.
-Decursin decreased the overall and nuclear levels of DNMTs and HDACs.
-This decrease in the expression could be attributed to the inhibitory action of decursin on DNMTs and HDACs as evidenced by the decrease in their activities after decursin treatment.
-Decreased global methylation and increased acetylation of histone H3 after decursin treatment further support the inhibitory role of decursin on these enzymes.
-These findings highlight the multi-faceted epigenetic modulatory properties of decursin, suggesting its potential as a promising therapeutic agent for prostate cancer prevention.
+Conclusion: This study demonstrates the potent anticancer effects of decursin in prostate cancer cells through modulation of epigenetic mechanisms.
+Decursin decreased both overall and nuclear levels of DNMTs and HDACs.
+This effect is likely due to decursin’s inhibitory action on these enzymes, as indicated by decreased global methylation and increased histone H3 acetylation.
+These findings suggest that decursin has multi-faceted epigenetic modulatory properties, making it a promising therapeutic agent for prostate cancer prevention.

 Introduction